mohamedmansour/bing-translate/README.md

 - Listen to the BrowserContextEvent in the Extension Context
 - Write the script in the document and let that listen to ExtensionContextEvent to receive events from the Extension Sandbox.
-- Inject that script into the page using <script> elements.
+- Inject that script into the page using script tag elements.
 - Each context will fire (dispatch) an event to the appropriate sandbox.

 By doing the following, we make sure we are passing events back and fourth between the extension context and browser context just so that we can communicate between the Sandboxes.

 How to run
 ---------------